openvinotoolkit/anomalib/docs/source/guides/inference.rst

 Inference
 ---------
 Anomalib provides entrypoint scripts for using a trained model to generate predictions from a source of image data.
-This guide explains how to
+This guide explains how to run inference with the standard PyTorch model and the exported OpenVINO model.

 Torch Inference